‘Overwatch’ News: Fans Dig For More Clues As Blizzard Teases April 11 Announcement

-Overwatch news are sizzling after Blizzard posted a cryptic message matched with a short clip on Twitter that left fans craving for more information as they try to decipher what is coming on April 11.
+Overwatch news is sizzling after Blizzard posted a cryptic message matched with a short clip on Twitter that left fans craving for more information as they try to decipher what is coming on April 11.

-On April 4, something baffling was posted in Blizzard’s official Twitter account that appears to be referring to a major revelation coming next week for Overwatch, their popular team-based first person shooter video game.
+On April 4, something baffling was posted in Blizzard’s official Twitter account that appears to be referring to a major revelation coming next week for Overwatch, their popular team-based first-person shooter video game.

-The post which included a 20-second clip implies that something big is coming but it won’t be revealed until April 11.
+The post, which included a 20-second clip, implies that something big is coming but it won’t be revealed until April 11.
 Check it out.

 Initiating archive declassification…